LuXiaoEei/BookManagementSystem/BookManagementSystem/README.md

     - Else ,it will set the user and lendtime to "" and return te prompt .

 4. **/update?condition=&bookname=&category=&press=&isbn=**
-    a.
-Condition is the required, it's th value of isbn where want to update
+    - Condition is the required, it's th value of isbn where want to update
-    b.
-Bookname,category,press,isbn is not required, it's the new value of the corresponding field.
+    - Bookname,category,press,isbn is not required, it's the new value of the corresponding field.

 5. **/describle?start=&nums=**
     - Return the record of the table the where the rownum is between start and start+num.